raspberrypilearning/rpi-ssh-access/en/step_1.md

 - If your are using OS X or a Linux-based OS, then SSH is native to the operating system.

-- Open a terminal and type:
+- Open a terminal and type the following, replacing `10.10.10.10` with the IP address of your Raspberry Pi.

 	``` bash
 	ssh pi@10.10.10.10
 	```

-- Don't forget to replace 10.10.10.10 with the IP address of your Raspberry Pi.

-- Then you can type in the password when prompted; it is usually `raspberry` unless you have changed it.
+- Type in the password when prompted; it is usually `raspberry` unless you have changed it.

 ### Chrome OS and Chrome browser